filwaline/Apollo-Federation-Mutation-Demo/README.md

 # Apollo Federation Mutation Demo

-This repository is a demo of apollo federation, focus on **federated mutation** over multiple services.

-**federated mutation** is a mutation that can fetch data from external services(handle by apollo-router), rather than execute mutation distribute over mulpitle services.
+This repository is a demonstration of using Apollo Federation with the Python library [Strawberry-GraphQL](https://strawberry.rocks/) for handling mutation that access data from external services/subgraphs.

 ```graphql
 type ReviewMutation @key(fields: "productId") {